 In Papua New Guinea, Indigenous communities own the lands and control the waters that they have managed for countless generations.
 As a result, much of the Conservancy’s work in the country involves empowering local people to design sustainable futures for the lands and waters that surround them.

-From helping grow Fair Trade cocoa crops to drawing up networks of marine protected areas in the Coral Triangle, the Conservancy is working with the people of Papua New Guinea to build a greener country.
+From helping manage development with land use planning to drawing up networks of marine protected areas in the Coral Triangle, the Conservancy is working with the people of Papua New Guinea to build a greener country.

 SIDE BY SIDE

 In Papua New Guinea we work side-by-side with communities to combine their traditional knowledge with our science and planning expertise.

 Many people in Papua New Guinea rely on natural resources for their food, shelter and income.
 Logging, oil palm development, mining, climate change and overfishing all have negative impacts—not only on the environment, but on people’s lives.
 That’s why the Conservancy is working with communities to help them protect their resources and their livelihoods from threats like pollution, land-based runoff into marine waters and the impacts of deep-sea mining, which could endanger sea turtles, whales, dolphins, tuna and other fish species.

 We work with communities to:

 - Identify the lands and areas that are most important for their livelihoods and culture;

 - Assess how traditional practices can be used to conserve resources like freshwater and forests;

 - Explore the economic and cultural aspects of conservation; and